redifo/recipe-drf-api/README.md

 - **React Dropzone**: Used for drag-and-drop file upload functionality, enhancing the user experience in uploading images.
 - **React Toastify**: Provided user-friendly notifications and feedback for actions like errors, successes, and warnings.
 - **Swiper**: Integrated for creating responsive, touch-friendly carousels to showcase recipes and other content attractively.
-- **MDBReact**: A Material Design UI kit for Bootstrap that adds material design styles and components.(only used for footer due to version compability issues)
+- **MDBReact**: A Material Design UI kit for Bootstrap that adds material design styles and components.(only used for footer due to version compability issues and other usefull components requiring paid subscription)

 ### Backend

+A more detailed list of techologies used (with versions used for the project) for the backend can be found in [Backend README.md](https://github.com/redifo/recipe-drf-api/blob/main/README-BACKEND.md).

 - **Django Rest Framework**: Served as the foundation for creating RESTful APIs to handle client-server interactions efficiently.
 - **JWT Authentication**: Ensured secure and scalable user authentication using JSON Web Tokens.
 - **Cloudinary**: Used for cloud-based image storage, simplifying the management of user-uploaded images.